EpsJessen/Specialisterne_uge_4/README.md

 ### Running program:

 To run the code, first install the requirements in the venv.
-Then change `credentials.txt` to match yours for MySQL.
+Then change `credentials.json` to match yours for MySQL.
 Then run the file `orders_and_queries.py` to create the database and see common queries and their results when used on the database